crate/cratedb-examples/topic/chatbot/Building a PDF Knowledge Assistant- Step by Step.md

 ### Step 6 Start extracting PDFs

-Place a pdf in the directory `pdf-knowledge-assistant/pdf-pdf_files` for example [How-to-Build-AI-driven-Knowledge-Assistants.pdf](https://cratedb.com/resources/white-papers/lp-wp-ai-driven-knowledge-assistants)
+Place a PDF in the directory `pdf-knowledge-assistant/pdf-pdf_files` for example [How-to-Build-AI-driven-Knowledge-Assistants.pdf](https://cratedb.com/resources/white-papers/lp-wp-ai-driven-knowledge-assistants).

 Execute the just created `extract_data.py` script.
 Check your database for the creation of the **pdf_data** table and the ingestion of the rows.